thellimist/bitses/tr/about.md

 ---
 layout: page
-title: About
+title: Hakkında
-permalink: /about/
+permalink: /tr/about/
 published: true
 ---

-# About Us
+# Hakkımızda

-## The Team
+## Takımımız

-We are a team of developers, analysts, investors and fund managers.
-We have been in the cryptocurrency space since 2013.
-Our team is based in Toronto, Istanbul and Ankara.
+Takımımız geliştiriciler, analistler, yatırımcılar ve fon yöneticilerinden oluşmaktadır.
+2013'ten beri kriptopara piyasasındayız.
+Takımımız Toronto, İstanbul ve Ankara'da ikamet etmektedir.

-## Why Bitses Exists
+## Bitsesin Varoluş Amacı

 We were already doing research for our investments.
 But the more we have seen our friends get scammed by ICOs, the more we felt the need to share our knowledge.